gregmarine/ByGregMarine.com/Blog/src/2024/12/19_bad-good-and-cherished-moments.md

 ![Painting next to a photograph](./media/IMG_2331.jpeg)

 I honestly don't know why people say what they do and in the tone they say it in.
 I've said some things over the years and in a tone that was very much like this.
 I'm sorry I've ever made anyone feel horrible by what I've said and how I've said it.
-And I forgive them for what they've said and how they said things that made me feel horrible.
+And I forgive others for what they've said and how they said things that made me feel horrible.
 The truth is, we all do this.
 And we all react in our own ways.
 They didn't intend to hurt me.
 So my feelings in that moment were just a reaction.
 Today, I choose to respond with grace.

 ## 12:55pm